 - Place in the refrigerator overnight.
 This will allow the chia seeds to expand and create a creamy texture.

-- The following morning, give the chia seeds a good stir again.
+- The following morning, give the chia seeds a good stir again, as they tend to lump together.
+For a more fluid texture, add more milk.
 Top and garnish with seasonal fruits, nuts, etc. Chia pudding can be stored in a covered container in the refrigerator for up to 2-3 days.

 For a thicker texture, you can add more chia seeds, as desired.